cyberw/aiolocust/README.md

 # AIOLocust

-This is a reimagining of [Locust](https://github.com/locustio/locust/).
+This is a 2026 reimagining of [Locust](https://github.com/locustio/locust/).
 It is possible that we may merge the projects at some point, but for now it is a separate library.

-## Simpler and more consistent syntax than Locust
+## Simpler and more consistent syntax than Locust, leveraging asyncio

 ```python
 import asyncio